-Homework problems will be assigned every other Tuesday throughout the semester and are due at the beginning of class two weeks later.
-Assignments turned in later than 3:05 PM on the specified Tuesday will not be accepted.
-If you anticipate that it will be impossible to arrive by that time, there are three options: 1) get a friend to turn it in for you; 2) slide your homework under my office door sometime BEFORE 3:00 PM on Tuesday afternoon; 3) make arrangements with a TA to send it to them electronically sometime before the deadline.
+Homework problems will be assigned every other Thursday throughout the semester and are due at the beginning of class two weeks later.
+Assignments turned in later than 3:05 PM on the specified Thursday will not be accepted.
+If you anticipate that it will be impossible to arrive by that time, there are three options: 1) get a friend to turn it in for you; 2) slide your homework under my office door sometime BEFORE 3:00 PM on Thursday afternoon; 3) make arrangements with a TA to send it to them electronically sometime before the deadline.
 Please show all work on the sheets provided in the homework packet.
 If there is not enough room underneath the problem statement to write down your calculations and/or reasoning along with the solution, you should attach extra pages to the assignment packet, order them properly and then restaple it before submission.
 For those of you who want challenging and sometimes algebraically brutal problems, I will not disappoint.
-For the most part, homework assignment is due in class.
-As an example, the problems assigned on the Tuesday of Week V will be due in class on the Tuesday of Week VII, and will mostly cover material from Weeks V and VI.
+For the most part, homework assignments will be most pertinent to lecture material from the two weeks prior to the week that the assignment is due in class.
+As an example, the problems assigned on the Thursday of Week V will be due in class on the Thursday of Week VII, and will mostly cover material from Weeks V and VI.
 Solution sets will be posted on piazza, usually on the evening after the homework is due.